BECOME A BRAIN HEALTH COACH →

 The History of Kind Voice

 Kind Voice began in 2018 as a technique I used with clients.
-Since then, it has been taught to graduates of the Brain Health Programs in Executive Function, Neural Integration, and Advanced Neural Integration.
+Since then, it has been taught in dozens of live lectures and small groups, and most recently to graduates of the Brain Health Programs in Executive Function, Neural Integration, and Advanced Neural Integration.

 What is Kind Voice?

-I developed it out of my understanding of neurobiology, specifically what's called "reflective function" in attachment research.
+I developed Kind Voice from my understanding of neurobiology, specifically what's called "reflective function" in attachment research.

 You could say it's a way of paying attention and reflecting back the client's words so that they feel seen and heard.
 Like learning to ride a bike, it has nuances that take practice to master.
 There are "speeds" to it, where you are going faster or slower, deeper or more shallow, depending on what is happening with a client's "monitoring."